 Taxi drivers: 15–20 percent of total fare.

 Hairdressers: 15–20 percent of total service cost.

 Tips for other service personnel, such as theater ushers, tour guides and coat-check staff, are always appreciated.

 Buyer beware: while the price tag may say one thing, prices marked typically don’t include tax.
-New York City sales tax on most goods and services is 8.875 percent.
+The sales tax on most goods and services in New York City is 8.875 percent.
 But there are a few exceptions:

 For more information, visit the NYC Department of Finance website.